 What blessed fools are we who take strength in what God has declared.

-In this season, and every day of the year, like Charlie Brown, we should choose to see the miraculous.
-We must close our eyes to what we see in the present and believe in what God can do in the future.
-Like the pitiful tree, we must believe there is something honorable and virtuous God placed inside every person.
+In this season, and every day of the year, like Charlie Brown, we should choose to believe in the impossible.
+We must close our eyes to what we see in the present and believe in what God wants to do in the future.
+Like the pitiful tree, we must believe there is something honorable and virtuous that God placed inside every person.

-God came to a manger.
-He took on the form of man.
-He came to rescue us from our sickness, suffering and sin.
+God came to a manger and took on the form of man.
+He came to rescue us from our sickness, suffering, and sin.
 He had a vision for mankind that was greater than we could have imagined.
 Let’s partner with Him in this plan of redemption.
-He’s in the business of taking lives that are wrecked and ruined and making them into something beautiful.
+In the same way Charlie Brown brought out the best in a pitiful tree, God is in the business of taking lives that are wrecked and ruined and making them into something beautiful.